BIGJRA/BIGJRA.github.io/reborn.md

     - Psychic
     - Shadow Ball

 On this route this is our first battle with Sirius, and we don't get a partner.
 His team is all about hitting hard with well-rounded coverage.
-In particular you have to watch out for his Chandelure's fast coverage, Minior's set up if you have a bad lead against it, and Manectric's fast offense and pivot move.
+In particular you have to watch out for his Chandelure, who is fast and can hit most types super effectively.
+Minior can set up if you have a bad lead against it, and Manectric uses fast offense and pivot moves.
 The rest are fairly slow.
-At this point in the game you should have a pretty solid team that can hopefully take care of Sirius.
+No field effect to worry about here, so pick your best counters to his team and you can overcome.

 Afterwards, the game will give us another choice that affects the story!
 Either we will go upstairs or stay downstairs.